 As is fitting for a team that is away more often than Alan Whicker (look him up, young 'uns!), we enjoy going to new places and playing against new teams, hopefully making new friends along the way.
 We're a very inclusive group, usually a mix of men and women and always a mix of ability, and we hope to create a welcoming, non-pressurised environment in which everyone can play.
 The Recreationals are where parents play with sons and daughters and whoever was out last is the umpire.

 OK, here's the important stuff.

-We are looking for new players for the 2023.
+We are looking for new players for the 2024.
 All you need are some spare Sunday afternoons and a sense of humour.
-Whether you've played that "serious" stuff in the past or haven't played cricket since primary school, you'll be welcome here.
+Whether you've played that "serious" stuff in the past or you've never picked up a bat before, you'll be welcome here.

 The annual membership fee if you only want to play social cricket is £35.
 That is an absolute bargain.
 The fee for playing in each match is £12, which is also pretty good value for money.
-It's less than that if you're disabled, a student, under 18, unwaged or have some other imaginative reason we haven't yet thought of.
+It's less than that if you're disabled, a student, under 18, unwaged, are over 65 or have some other imaginative reason we haven't yet thought of.

 You're not obliged to wear official club kit when you play for us.
 But it looks pretty cool so a few of us do anyway.

 We don't have umpires at our level, which inevitably leads to contentious lbw calls that would either never be given or never be contentious in "serious" cricket.
 The only thing anyone can agree on is that it's not an lbw if it's first ball.
 And that everyone is doing their best.
 So if you're taking on the unenviable task of telling Andi he's bowled another no ball or giving your teammate out to a dodgy delivery from Ben just to avenge the questionable decision they gave you last week... we're grateful for your efforts!